tdviri/DevSwarm/README.md

 ## Introduction

-This is a MERN stack application that provides developers with a technical hub where they can ask questions, provide answers, add comments, and manage tags.
+This is a MERN stack application that serves as a technical hub where developers can ask questions, provide answers, add comments, and manage tags.
 The app is built using MongoDB, Express.js, React, and Node.js.

 ## Table of Contents